Glossaire

 TICFE

-Internal tax on final energy consumption (taxe intérieure sur la consommation finale d’électricité
+French domestic tax on final energy consumption (Taxe intérieure sur la consommation finale d’électricité).

 Temperature-sensitivity of consumption

-Refers to the variation of electricity demand linked to the variation of temperature.
-For example, demand increases in winter, when the weather is cold, due to the high prevalence of electric heating in France
+Variation in electricity demand linked to temperature variations.
+For example, electricity consumption increases in winter when the weather is cold due to the high prevalence of electric heating in France.

 Water reserves